lovepreetrandhawa/DevOps-Pipeline/README.md

-# Hello, this is lovepreet.
-I'm interacting with DevOps basics.
+This is lovepreet.
+And, I'm interacting with DevOps basics.